 Impact of Sample Size on Skewness and Kurtosis

 Notice how much different the results are when the sample size is small compared to the "true" skewness and kurtosis for the 5,000 results.
 For a sample size of 25, the skewness was -.356 compared to the true value of 0.007 while the kurtosis was -0.025.
 Both signs are opposite of the true values which would lead to wrong conclusions about the shape of the distribution.
 There appears to be a lot of variation in the results based on sample size.
-The two charts below show how the skewness and kurtosis changed with sample size.

-30 samples is a common number used for process capability studies.
+30 is a common number of samples used for process capability studies.
 A subgroup size of 30 was randomly selected from the data set.
 This was repeated 100 times.
 The skewness varied from -1.327 to 1.275 while the kurtosis varied from -1.12 to 2.978.
 What kind of decisions can you make about the shape of the distribution when the skewness and kurtosis vary so much?
 Essentially, no decisions.